MarsBased/handbook/sections/careers.md

 That's why we don't have Tech Leads who manage developers, and we must be very careful to explain this to our candidates.

-The roles you, as part of the tech team, you may have the following roles:
+You, as part of the tech team, may have the following roles:

 First, the __Tech Lead__, which is a very senior programmer who manages technical projects and has CTO-like abilities to weigh in into specific projects when needed.
 This role also gets to code, but only part-time.